 Continuing with the same example, you see the odds of the Rams beating the Patriots are -220.
 That means you would have to wager $220 to win $100.
 As you can see a bet of $22 returns $32, which means the winnings would be $10.

-I find that fractional odds can be best used when verbalizing your bets with friends.
+I find that fractional odds can be best used when verbalizing your bets.
 I would much rather say I got the Sens at 2 to 1, than say I bet them at 3.00 odds.

 Fractional odds are also often used by online betting sites for futures wagers when there are many options.
 In any case it’s good to know how fractional odds work and they are quite easy to understand.